udplabs/zartan/README.md

 Zartan is a master of make-up and disguise and so is this demo platform. :tada::unicorn::rainbow:

+## Disclaimer :warning:

+This project serves as a Sample Application, that you can tweak or completely re-purpose.
+It is community-supported and is maintained by members of the Okta team for developers and other IT professionals.
+Zartan is not an official Okta product and does not qualify for any Okta support.
+Okta makes no warranties regarding this project.
+Anyone who chooses to use this project must ensure that their implementation meets any applicable legal obligations including any Okta terms and conditions.

 ## Requirements

 * Python >= 3.7+